shlomielbaz/intuit-home-assignment/README.md

 #### Docker multi-stage builds
-I choose to use Docker multi-stage builds to shrink the container size, especially for the client service, for example:
+I choose to use Docker multi-stage builds in order to deliver only the JAR package and not the source files, the multi stage DockerFile content:

 ```Dockerfile
 # Use an OpenJDK 17 base image for Maven to build the application